 1-25-1832 Yelabuga, RUS - 3-20-1898 St. Petersburg, RUSBack to Artist IndexView Artists Paintings

-Ivan Ivanovich Shishkin studied at the Moscow School of Painting, Sculpture and Architecture for four years starting in 1852 at the age of twenty.
-After that, he attended the Saint Petersburg Imperial Academy of Arts from 1856 to 1860, and graduated with the highest honors and a gold medal.
-He received the imperial scholarship for his further studies in Europe.
+Ivan Ivanovich Shishkin studied at the Moscow School of Painting, Sculpture, and Architecture for four years starting in 1852 at the age of twenty.
+After that, he went to school at the Saint Petersburg Imperial Academy of Arts from 1856 to 1860, graduating with the highest honors and a gold medal, which came with an imperial scholarship for his further studies in Europe.
 He finally went abroad in 1862 to Berlin and Dresden, returning to Russia in 1865.

 Five years later Ivan Ivanovich Shishkin became a member of the Imperial Academy in St. Petersburg and was a professor of painting from 1873 to 1898.
 At the same time, Shishkin headed the landscape painting class at the Highest Art School in St. Petersburg.

 On his return to Saint Petersburg, he became a member of the Circle of the Itinerants and of the Society of Russian Watercolorists, and exhibited at the Paris World Fair in 1867 and again in1878, and Vienna World Fair of 1873, He also took part in exhibitions at the Academy of Arts, the All Russian Exhibition in Moscow in 1882.